Novocaine (2001 film): Plot

-Dr. Frank Sangster is a dentist with a fairly pleasant but rather innocuous, ordinary and uneventful life.
+Dr. Frank Sangster is a dentist with a fairly pleasant but rather innocuous, ordinary, and uneventful life.
 His life takes an interesting turn when a beautiful and seductive new patient, Susan Ivey, comes to him seeking a root canal and a little pain relief.

-On Susan's initial office visit, Frank schedules her for a root canal the very next day, and offers her some Ibuprofen to address her pain in the meanwhile.
+On Susan's initial office visit, Frank schedules her for a root canal the very next day and offers her some Ibuprofen to address her pain in the meantime.
 Claiming that she is allergic to the offered medication, Susan requests a prescription for the addictive pain-killer Demerol.
 Frank provides the prescription, but only for five tablets.
 However, Susan changes the dosage from five tablets to fifty when she collects the medication from her pharmacist.

 Susan arrives for her appointment twelve hours late, claiming to have mistaken the time.
 She seduces Frank, talking him into getting drunk and having sex with her.
 During the night, Susan steals all of Frank's narcotics.
 The next day, there is a DEA agent at Frank's office demanding to see the dentist's narcotics supply, because an 18-year-old has driven a car off a cliff under the influence of cocaine hydrochloride from a bottle registered to the dentist.
 Knowing that Susan has stolen his entire drug supply, Frank puts the agent off, saying he dispensed it all to patients.
 The agent leaves with the promise that if Frank fails to produce the empty containers in two days, the DEA will place him under arrest.

 That night Frank goes to Susan's hotel room to demand the empty containers, threatening that he'll call the police if she doesn't provide them.
 Once again, she overrides his initial intentions and seduces him, with the result that they have sex and he spends the night with her.

-The next day at his office, Frank is confronted by Susan's brother, Duane Ivey having a violent scene, saying: "Stay the hell away from my sister" and "I don't appreciate your threats".
-Duane ends the conversation with, "I don't ever want to see you again, because if I do, goddamn it, I'm gonna hurt you."
+The next day at his office, Frank is confronted violently by Susan's brother, Duane Ivey, who says to him: "Stay the hell away from my sister" and "I don't appreciate your threats".
+Duane ends the confrontation with, "I don't ever want to see you again, because if I do, goddamn it, I'm gonna hurt you."

-That night, Frank returns to Susan's hotel room and, assuming that Susan is the form he sees the bed, starts talking to her.
+That night, Frank returns to Susan's hotel room and, assuming that Susan is the form he sees in the bed, starts talking to her.
 The person under the blanket turns out to be not Susan but brother Duane, who leaps up and attacks Frank, attempting to strangle him.
 Frank takes scissors from a nearby desk and stabs Duane in the hand, impaling him and embedding the scissors.
 Frank flees, stopping off at a bar to calm down.
 On arriving at home, just minutes ahead of his girlfriend Jean, he finds Duane dead on the floor.